sdziallas/comp55/docs/labs/3-Debug.md

 ![](lab3media/media/image3.gif)

-Let's explain a couple of things about this window.
+*If you get an UnsupportedClassVersionError, make sure to use the latest version of eclipse or message me.*  Let's explain a couple of things about this window.

 Eclipse has different layouts for different activities that you would be doing, which it calls perspectives.
 When you are debugging, it switches